 The next post in this series will be focused on how AI is likely to be used in accounting.
 Talk to you next week!

-Note: This is part two of a six-part series for CFOs who are thinking about how they can optimize their business by being more data driven.
+Note: This is part four of a six-part series for CFOs who are thinking about how they can optimize their business by being more data driven.
 Here is the full series of blog posts:

 • Part 1, introduction: Reading for the Data-Driven CFO